AbHE: All Attention-based Homography Estimation: Experiments

 PSNR and SSIM of the overlapping regions are two important factors in homography estimation, which can be calculated as:

-Then, we calculate the PSNR and SSIM with the previous work, using all the 10,000 test images in Warped MS-COCO for a comparison.
+Then, we calculate the PSNR and SSIM with the previous work in homography estimation, using all the 10,000 test images in Warped MS-COCO for a comparison.
+Also, we compare our method in the real dataset, UDIS-D, training a new model, which is fed by the real images.
+In the real dataset, we also calculate the PSNR and SSIM in 1106 test images, and compare with other methods.

-In the experiment, we classify the 10,000 test images into three classes, easy, moderate and hard by the hardness of the task.
-The method we compared in these two tables is the state-of-the-art method in 8-DOFs homography estimation, and our method improves the PSNR by 29.27\%, and the SSIM by 23.06\%.
+In the experiment, we classify all the test images into three classes by the hardness of the task.
+The LB-UDHN~\cite{nie2021unsupervised}method we compared in these two tables is the state-of-the-art method in 8-DOFs homography estimation, and in the synthetic dataset and the real dataset, our method both improves the PSNR and the SSIM.
+However, there is a relatively small increase in real dataset, we suppose that our model is large which is not match with the small real dataset, which contains only 10440 training images.

+Also, in the CA-UDHN~\cite{liu2022content}, we judge it as a failure case, because its result is lower than the $I_{3\times3}$ baseline case.
+The failure reason for CA-UDHN is that this model is designed for a small-baseline situation without employing a coarse-to-fine strategy.